Riscy Pygness User Manual

 this is the binary image to be burned into the LPC2106's flash

 Burn kernel-lpc2106.bin into the LPC2106.
-You can use whatever method you are already familiar with, or you can use the lpc21isp program.
+You can use whatever method you are already familiar with, or you can use the program lpc21isp.
 See the Flash utilities section for examples.

 This step needs to be done just once (unless/until you generate a new kernel).